New constraint on neutrino magnetic moment and neutrino millicharge from LUX-ZEPLIN dark matter search results: Introduction

-Among the different background components that are kept into account in the data analysis, there is one due to elastic solar neutrino-electron scattering ($\nu$ES) inside the TPC.
-This component represents about 10\% of the total background and it is theoretically well predicted.
-The total number of such electron recoils (ER) that is found after the combined fit of the background model plus a 30 GeV/$c^2$ WIMP signal is $27.3 \pm 1.6$~\cite{LZ}.
-Such a process is extremely sensitive to some neutrino electromagnetic properties beyond the SM (BSM), as the neutrino magnetic moments (MM), which can significantly enhance the $\nu$ES contribution at low recoil energies~\cite{cadeddudresden,Coloma:2022avw,Borexino:2017fbd,Miranda:2020kwy,Grimus:2002vb,XENON:2020rca}.
-Thus, in this work, we revisit the fit to the LZ data allowing for a neutrino MM to set competitive limits on this quantity.\\
+Among the different background components that characterize a direct dark matter experiment and that are kept into account in the data analysis, there is one due to elastic solar neutrino-electron scattering ($\nu$ES) inside the TPC.
+In the LZ analysis, the total number of such electron recoils (ERs) that is found after the combined fit of the background model plus a 30 GeV/$c^2$ WIMP signal is $27.2 \pm 1.6$~\cite{LZ} and represents about 10\% of the total background.
+Such a process is extremely sensitive to some neutrino electromagnetic properties beyond the SM (BSM), as the neutrino magnetic moment (MM) and the neutrino electric charge (EC), usually referred to as millicharge, which can both significantly enhance the $\nu$ES contribution at low recoil energies~\cite{cadeddudresden,Coloma:2022avw,Borexino:2017fbd,Miranda:2020kwy,Grimus:2002vb,XENON:2020rca}.
+Thus, in this work, we revisit the fit to the LZ data allowing for a neutrino MM or a neutrino EC to set competitive limits on these quantities.

+During the completion of this work, also the XENONnT collaboration reported its first result based on the analysis of low-energy ER data collected with a dual-phase TPC filled with 4.37~t of LXe fiducial mass and a total exposure of \mbox{1.16 t yr}~\cite{XENONCollaboration:2022kmb}.
+The experiment obtained the lowest ER background level among current dark matter detectors in its energy range of interest.
+No excess above the background is found, allowing the collaboration to rule out the well-known XENON-1T excess~\cite{XENON:2020rca}, most probably produced by an unaccounted tritium background.
+Moreover, they also reported a limit on the neutrino magnetic moment that will be compared to that obtained in this work.